kyma-project/community/CONTRIBUTING.md

 # Contributing

-To contribute to this project, follow the rules from the [this](./contributing/02-contributing.md) document.
+To contribute to this project, follow our [guidelines and rules](./contributing/02-contributing.md).